Basic Knowledge

 Note

-In FIRERPA, there are two definitions related to the screen.
-Some operations, like clicking or taking a screenshot, require you to provide region or coordinate information.
-For a common coordinate point, we use the following definition, which represents the point at screen coordinates (100,100).
+In FIRERPA, some operations (such as clicking or taking screenshots) require you to provide area or coordinate information.
+For common coordinate points, we use the following definition, which represents a point on the screen with coordinates (100,100).

 Point(x=100, y=100)

-A region is defined as a rectangular area on the screen.
-Its definition is slightly more complex, so please read carefully.
-We use Bound to represent an area on the screen.
-It requires you to provide four parameters: top, left, bottom, and right.
-You might be a bit confused, so please understand the following carefully: top represents the pixel distance from the top edge of the rectangle to the top edge of the screen, left represents the pixel distance from the left edge of the rectangle to the left edge of the screen, right represents the distance from the right edge of the rectangle to the left edge of the screen, and bottom represents the distance from the bottom edge of the rectangle to the top edge of the screen.
-In short, you can understand that all distances are relative to the X and Y axes radiating from the origin.
-Below is a diagram to help you understand.
-The phone's screen is still 1080x1920, and the device is currently in portrait mode.
+An area refers to a rectangular region on the screen.
+Its definition is a bit more complex; please read carefully.
+We use Bound to represent an area on the screen, which requires four parameters: top, left, bottom, right.
+You might be a bit confused; please be sure to understand carefully: top represents the pixel distance from the top edge of the rectangle to the top of the screen, left represents the pixel distance from the left edge of the rectangle to the left of the screen, right represents the distance from the right edge of the rectangle to the left of the screen, and bottom represents the distance from the bottom edge of the rectangle to the top of the screen.
+In short, all distances are X/Y axis distances based on the top-left corner origin of the screen.
+The following figure helps to understand; the phone screen is still 1080x1920, currently in portrait mode.

-Now, let's assume the screen is divided into four equal parts, and we need to define the top-left and bottom-right regions as shown in the figure.
-According to the rules, for Region 1, the distance from the rectangle's top edge to the screen's top is 0 pixels, the distance from the left edge to the screen's left is 0 pixels, the distance from the bottom edge to the screen's top is 960 pixels (1920÷2), and the distance from the right edge to the screen's left is 540 pixels (1080÷2).
-So its definition should be:
+Now suppose the screen is divided into four equal parts, and we need to get the definitions of the top-left and bottom-right areas shown in the figure.
+According to the rules, Area 1: the distance from the top of the rectangle to the screen top is 0 pixels, the distance from the left to the screen left is 0 pixels, the distance from the bottom to the screen top is 960 pixels (1920÷2), and the distance from the right to the screen left is 540 pixels (1080÷2), so its definition is

 Bound(top=0, left=0, right=540, bottom=960)

-Similarly, for Region 2, the distance from the rectangle's top edge to the screen's top is 960 pixels, the distance from the left edge to the screen's left is 540 pixels, the distance from the right edge to the screen's left is 1080 pixels, and the distance from the bottom edge to the screen's top is 1920 pixels.
-Thus, the definition for the second rectangle is:
+Similarly, Area 2: the distance from the top of the rectangle to the screen top is 960 pixels, the left to the screen left is 540 pixels, the right to the screen left is 1080 pixels, and the bottom to the screen top is 1920 pixels, so its definition is

 Bound(top=960, left=540, right=1080, bottom=1920)

-Each Android application has a dedicated directory on the device to store its data.
-Typically, an application's data is stored in the /data directory.
-You can get the application's data directory by calling the d.application("com.example").info() interface.
-In most cases, you can also directly cd to /data/user/0/com.example.test to go to the user directory.
-In addition to the standard /data directory, some applications also store multimedia and other files in the /sdcard/Android directory.
+Every Android application has its dedicated data directory on the device.
+Usually, application data is stored under the /data directory.
+You can obtain the application's data directory by calling the d.application("com.example").info() interface.
+In most cases, you can also directly cd to /data/user/0/com.example.test to enter the user directory.
+Besides /data, some applications also store multimedia and other files in the /sdcard/Android directory.

 λ 10:12 /data/user/0/com.android.mms ➥ ls -la